The disturbing death of the unknown hiker, Mostly Harmless, in Cypress National Preserve

 What happened next involved a huge number of man hours and DNA testing to try and discover the identity of this mystery man, who was quickly established to be hiking under the names “Mostly Harmless” and “Denim” along the Florida Trail (FT).
 He previously hiked from New York along the Appalachian Trail (AT).

 Authorities did not consider that the camper’s cause of death was suspicious.
 It was thought that he probably died a few days before being discovered by the hikers.
 The deceased weighed just 83 pounds, with signs of profound starvation.
 However, his identity was a complete mystery.
 There was nothing in the campsite that could reveal who he was.
-There was no cellphone, ID, credit cards and apart from his hiking gear, just two notebooks (with coding notes) and critically $3,640 in cash.
+There were no cellphone, ID, or credit card and apart from his hiking gear, just two notebooks (with coding notes) and, critically, $3,640 in cash.
 So he had enough cash to buy supplies if needed.

 The big questions were, how did he starve to death in his tent, and who was he?